Citizen-Codex/mow-the-lawn/README.md

 `simulate.py` calls `simulate()` (CLI entrypoint), which uses `create_labelled_paths(count, size, output_path)` to:

 - Generate many deterministic random grids.
-- Solve each grid with snake and spiral strategies.
+- Solve each grid with snake, spiral, and random walk strategies.
 - Save the move sequences as CSV rows.

 Run it: